cryptosaras/backlink_domain_checker/README.md

 ## 🤝 Contributing

-This is a local tool, but improvements are welcome!
+This project was built for personal use and is not officially supported.
+However, improvements are welcome!
 Feel free to:
 - Report bugs
 - Suggest features
 - Submit pull requests